 04 of 08

-Bretonstone is not related to the word "Breton," as in the people of the Brittany region of France.
-Bretonstone was developed over 900 miles away from Brittany, in Castello di Godego, itself located about 20 miles from Venice.
+The trade name Bretonstone is not related to the word Breton, a term referring to the people of the Brittany region of France.
+Bretonstone was actually developed more than miles away from Brittany, in Castello di Godego, itself located about 20 miles from Venice, Italy.

-The Breton of Bretonstone is a portmanteau of Bre (for brevetti, roughly meaning "patents") and Ton (for the surname of founder Marcello Toncelli).Continue to 5 of 8 below.
+The Breton in the word Bretonstone is a portmanteau—a blended word comprised of bre (for brevetti, roughly meaning "patents") and ton (for the surname of founder Marcello Toncelli).Continue to 5 of 8 below.

 05 of 08

-Fiberboard is much maligned, but you can say this about it: No tree was ever cut down for the express purpose of making fiberboard.
+Fiberboard is much maligned, but you can say this about it: no tree was ever cut down for the express purpose of making fiberboard.
+The same holds true of engineered stone countertops.
+The 90 percent of stone-like materials that form the base of quartz countertops are all waste by-products of other quarrying or manufacturing processes.
+No natural stone is quarried solely for use in quartz countertops.

-Even those 10% resins have become less plastic-y.
-Breton's trademarked word for this is Biolenic Resins, referring to a combination of artificial and organic resins, the latter derived from non-food vegetable oils.
+Even the resins that comprise the remaining 10 percent of a quartz countertop have become more natural and less synthetic.
+Breton's trademarked word for this ingredient is Biolenic Resins, referring to a combination of artificial and organic resins, the latter derived from non-food vegetable oils.

 06 of 08

 Homeowners think of quartz in terms of kitchen or bathroom counters.
 But the majority of quartz is slabbed out in massive sizes for things like shopping malls, airports, and Prada floors.
-No doubt you have walked on quartz counter material and not known it.
+No doubt you have walked on quartz countertop material and not even known it.

-Quartz has come full circle because the very first material that inventor Marcello Toncelli developed were hand-poured mini slabs of about 12" x 20" to be cut down and used for floor tiles.
+Quartz has come full circle, because the very first material that inventor Marcello Toncelli developed were hand-poured mini slabs of about 12 x 20 inches, cut down and used for floor tiles.
 Countertop applications did not come until years later.
-Indeed, even in the mid-1970s, slabs only measured 50" x 50" - hardly a size one could call countertop-worthy.
+Indeed, even in the mid-1970s, slabs only measured about 50 inches long—hardly a size one could call countertop-worthy.

 07 of 08